- About uoYabause

 Q: uoYabause crashes on game boot!

 Is uoYabause immediately closing without warning when you attempt to boot games? uoYabause doesn't even give you an error message when this happens.
 It just crashes; it closes as if you clicked “close”.
-This is the result of bad configuration and it's easily fixed.

 - Open a folder and navigate to the following location: